Congressional Civil Justice Caucus Academy

-The Congressional Civil Justice Caucus Academy provides rigorous and balanced educational programs on a range of civil justice issues to members of the U.S. Congress, their staff and the general public.
+The Congressional Civil Justice Caucus Academy provides rigorous and balanced educational programs on a range of civil justice issues for the benefit of the general public and members of the US Congress and their staff.

-The Academy, part of the Law & Economics Center at George Mason University School of Law in Arlington, Va., just outside the nation’s capital, is an independent, outside organization that shares the goals of the bipartisan Congressional Civil Justice Caucus, a Congressional Member Organization.
+Launched in February 2011, the Academy is an independent, outside organization that shares the goals of the bipartisan Congressional Civil Justice Caucus, a Congressional Member Organization.

 The Congressional Civil Justice Caucus Academy is a program of the Law & Economics Center at George Mason University School of Law.
 The Academy is an independent outside entity that shares the goals of the Congressional Civil Justice Caucus, which is a Congressional Member Organization separate and distinct from the Academy.
 The Law & Economics Center is funded by contributions made to the George Mason University Foundation, Inc., a 501(c)(3) organization.